leroy-merlin-br/metamorphosis/readme.md

 3. The Runner

-    Now you just need to start consuming the price update topic.
+    Now you just need to start consuming the topic.

-    The simplest way to see it working is by running
+    The simplest way to see it working is by running the kafka:consume command along with the topic name declared in the topics config key:

     ```bash
     $ php artisan kafka:consume price-update
     ```

-    This command will run in a while true, that means, it will never stop running.
+    This command will run in a `while true`, that means, it will never stop running.
     But, errors can happen, so we strongly advice you to run this command along with supervisor, like this example below:
     ```bash